OpenStackSanDiego/SecurityServiceChains/Lab2.md

 ## Instances

-Startup the following five images.
+Startup the following four images.
 This can be done via Horizon or the OpenStack CLI.
 See Lab #1 for the CLI syntax.

 | Instance Name | Image         | Flavor  | Ports                                        |
 | ------------- |:-------------:| -------:|---------------------------------------------:|